All Episodes

 That has not been the case.

-Another headline atheists demand removal of church bells.
+Another headline, atheists demand removal of church bells.

 This is from Griswold, Connecticut.

-So here we have atheists in this country trying to tear down, as they always do, uh, anything to do with religion.
+So here we have atheists in this country trying to tear down, as they always do, anything to do with religion.

-Uh none of their business.
+None of their business.

 They're scared to death.